20th century women's fitness culture: 1920 to 1940

 The 1920s was a progressive era for women's rights, with this came women's opposition to previous ideals of the "feminine body".
 The "New Woman's" (as they were frequently called) body was slender and boyish, contrasting the feminine curves of the 19th century woman.
 Clothing companies, food companies, and the media all promoted this new ideal of slimness and it spread quickly throughout society.
 Weight became a hot topic for public scrutiny as did private organizations effort to intervene and help people achieve the ideal body shape.

 One example is an advertisement in the November 1936 edition of Life Magazine for the Ry-Krisp, a whole rye wafer.
-Displayed in the advertisement is a picture of a box of Ry-Krsips next to a bowl of fruit.
+Displayed in the advertisement is a picture of a box of Ry-Krisps next to a bowl of fruit.
 The other pictures display two photos of Marion Talley, a famous singer, taken 10 years apart.
 The first picture is from 1926 and shows Talley as a pudgy 19 year old.
 The next picture is a full body shot of Talley in 1936, now weighing 107 pounds and looking younger than she did in 1926.
 The advertisement describes how Marion lost the weight exercising and eating Ry-Krisps as a bread substitute.
 The advertisement goes on to explain that Ry-Krisps are non-fattening food that can be used at any meal.

 Eating disorders, particularly anorexia, spiked as women strived for slim bodies.
 Women also believed it was possible to become "too skinny" which was also not desirable.
 The slim figure was not only obtained through extreme eating habits, but basic at-home exercises were encouraged for women to maintain and develop trim figures.
 One popularly advertised method for losing weight was dancing to aerobic "reducing" records.
 Before and after pictures were included to show women the results they should expect.

 At this time, African American and White cultures were largely separated, but promotion of exercise, and the ideal of a slim body, were promoted in both cultures.
 In black culture, (similarly to white) women with healthy, fit bodies were associated with being patriotic, comely, trustworthy, and affluent.
 Exercise was promoted to lose weight and achieve these ideals.